-One thing I always loved about visiting the Bahamas are their miles of soft, sandy beaches and the laid-back lifestyle.
+What do I love about visiting the Bahamas?
+Miles of soft, sandy beaches and a laid-back lifestyle.

 The World’s Third - Largest Wine Cellar Is In Nassau